Hospital Corpsman (HM)

 6. I do not hold an NEC, just entered my 12-month window and do not like any of the available options, I would like to submit for a C-school now.
 Will a request like this be approved?

 -Typically, the answer to this question would be no. However, there is a list of critical C-schools one may be offered.
-This means the Sailor would only be limited to the list of critically manned NEC's (Submarine IDC, Surface IDC, Laboratory Tech, Diving Medical Technician, Dental Laboratory Technician, Search and Rescue Technician, etc…).
+This means the Sailor would only be limited to the list of critically manned NEC's (Submarine IDC, Surface IDC, Diving Medical Technician, Dental Laboratory Technician, Search and Rescue Technician, etc…).
 Communication with member's detailer is strongly encouraged to find out what C-Schools they may qualify for prior to their 12-month window

 7. I am stationed overseas and just entered my 12-month window (or less), I took a look at what is available for orders and do not like what I see, I would like to now submit an Overseas Tour Extension Incentive Program (OTEIP) request.
 Would a request like this be approved?